centreparty/centreparty/README.rst

 You then need to clone your fork to your local computer.
 When you are finished, push back the changes to your fork.

-If you are not so technical, you can instead edit the source .rst files in your fork through the github website.
+If you are not so technical (or you are lazy), you can instead edit the source .rst files in your fork through the github website.
+It works a bit like a wiki.

 If you want to submit your changes, you need to make a Pull request (e.g. by using the button on github).